 requirements.txt file based on project imports.
 It’s simple to use.

-To generate a requirements.txt file you can run
+To develop a requirements.txt file, you can run

 I thought of combining it with

-pipdeptree another cool and “handy” command line utility which will help to display the installed python packages in the form of a dependency tree.
+pipdeptree another cool and “handy” command-line utility that will help to display the installed python packages in the form of a dependency tree.

-pipdeptree command in your terminal window in the virtualenv directory of the project, all the installed python packages of a dependency tree will be displayed:
+pipdeptree command in your terminal window in the virtualenv directory of the project, all the installed python packages of a dependency tree will be displayed like so: